wolfgangj/bone-lisp/README.md

   though it should also work on other Unices (with minimal porting).

 *Note: If you were looking for the great [Bones Scheme Compiler](http://www.call-with-current-continuation.org/bones/), that's a different project.*

-*Note: This software is currently in alpha status (but getting closer to beta).*

 ## Why?